azoff/Darbo/README.md

 TODO
 ====
-- Add a shared header for validation save (generated on talk)
-- Add JS detection/conversion for links in messages
 - Impose character limits for alias and msgs on backend
 - Impose character limits for alias and msgs in widget
 - Add disabled send button state for no msg and too long msg